Skip to content

 Conditionals

-Sections and groups can be conditionally shown or hidden based on the value of another field in the same section.
+Sections, fields, groups, and oneOf fields can be conditionally shown or hidden based on the value of another field in the same section.

 "visibility": {